deanwampler/spark-scala-tutorial/README.markdown

 This example treats the KJV text we've been using as a table with a schema.
 It runs several queries on the data.

-There is a `SparkSQL9.scala` program that you can run as before, but SQL queries are more interesting when used interactively.
-So, there's also a "script" form called `SparkSQL9-script.scala`, which we'll look at instead.
-Then we'll see how to run this code and thereby learn how to use the Spark interactive shell, even in Hadoop!
+There is a `SparkSQL9.scala` program that you can run as before using Activator or SBT.
+However, SQL queries are more interesting when used interactively.
+So, there's also a "script" version called `SparkSQL9-script.scala`, which we'll look at instead.
+(There are minor differences in how output is handled.)

-The codez!
+The codez:

 ```
-// Adapted from SparkSQL9, but written as a script for easy use with the
-// spark-shell command.
 import com.typesafe.sparkworkshop.util.Verse
 import org.apache.spark.sql.SQLContext
 import org.apache.spark.rdd.RDD